visenze/visearch-sdk-php/README.md

  Current stable version: 1.0.0

- Mininum requirement: php5 and php5-curl
+ Minimum requirement: php5 and php5-curl

 ##2.
 Setup
-You can get the soruce code of the SDK and demos from the [github repo](https://github.com/visenze/visearch-sdk-php).
+You can get the source code of the SDK and demos from the [Github repo](https://github.com/visenze/visearch-sdk-php).

 Download the [ViSearch SDK](https://github.com/visenze/visearch-sdk-php) and place the ViSearch to your project directory.

-Include relavant services into your project.
+Include ViSearch API into your project.

 ````
-//For ViSearch Search API
-require_once 'pathTo/ViSearch/search.php';
-//For ViSearch Data Insert API
-require_once 'pathTo/ViSearch/insert.php';
-//For ViSearch Data Remove API
+//To Include ViSearch API
-require_once 'pathTo/ViSearch/remove.php';
+require_once 'pathTo/ViSearch/viSearch.php';
 ````

 ##3.
 Initialization
 To start using ViSearch API, initialize ViSearch client with your ViSearch API credentials.
 Your credentials can be found in [ViSearch Dashboard](https://dashboard.visenze.com):

 ````
-//To Use ViSearch Search API
-$service = new SearchService($access_key,$secret_key);
-//To Use ViSearch Data Insert API
-$service = new InsertService($access_key,$secret_key);
-//To Use ViSearch Data Remove API
+//To Use ViSearch API
-$service = new RemoveService($access_key,$secret_key);
+$service = new ViSearch($access_key,$secret_key);

 ````
 ##4.
 Indexing Images